NuiLab/Virtual-Reality-Soccer-Testbed-for-Concussion-Experiments/README.md

  * Evade + Pass: Evade incoming players and tackle the player with the ball.
 After successful tackle pass to player
  * Evade + Pass: Evade incoming players and tackle the player with the ball.
 After successful tackle Shoot at goal

+16. Opponent Avatar and Progress bar
+ * Changed opponent players avatar from Mannequin to humans.
+Male working for everything.
+Problem with still Female.
+ * Added score tracking for 1 task levels.

  ### Notes:
  1. All the files are present except the content that can be downloaded from the web.